Monday, September 25, 2023

 There are three factors responsible for this gun culture.

 Many Haryanvi people suspected that the Akali Dal leaders were on the side of Congress and PM Rajiv Gandhi A major responsibility of the Akali Dal government was to convince the youth that they were not on the side of Congress; rather, they supported the youth.
-Ahead of the 1985 elections Akali Dal made a promise to release thousands of Sikh youths who were during protests/militancy against whom there are no serious charges or insufficient evidence of wrongdoing.

 For example, several youths were arrested because they were demanding the transfer of central-controlled Chandigarh to Punjab Hence, the Barnala government appointed a committee led by Justice Ajit Singh Bains Baljit Kaur, one of Bain’s closest colleagues claims – that because of their work, 3,000 boys and men were released and returned to their families in villages